winglang/docsite/blog/2023-09-25-constructs-methods.md

 });
 ```

-Each class in Winglang's standard library representing a cloud component is a construct.
-When an application is compiled, a construct is converted into one or more pieces of declarative [IaC] configuration (such as Terraform or CloudFormation).

-One superpower of constructs is that their properties can be configured after initialization, through methods.
+One of the cooler capabilities of constructs is that their properties can be configured after they have been initialized, through methods.
 For example, environment variables can be added to a serverless function during or after initialization:

 ```js